eth_syncing - BNB Smart Chain

 Body Parameters

-1. jsonrpc: The version of the JSON-RPC protocol.
-Typically, this is "2.0".
+1. jsonrpc: The version of the JSON-RPC protocol, which is "2.0" in this case.

 Use Cases